Lafa0x9-Hackathon/lafa0x9/projects/ssomai.md

 Project Name
 =======
-SSOMAI - An open finances platform for communities
+SSOMAI - An open finances platform with the help of AI for communities

 Live URL:
 ------------